spyderbat/eval/guidebook/src/container_escape_chroot/README.md

 chroot /host-system bash
 ```

-Now, we are in the root of the host system, which gives us all kinds of access.
-For this exercise, let's take a look at the running pods and containers with `crictl`, then create persistence with a new user.
+Now, we are in the root directory of the host system, which gives us all kinds of access.
+For this exercise, let's investigate the running pods and containers with `crictl`, then create persistence with a new user.

 `crictl` is an alternative command-line control to docker that integrates with Kubernetes.
 To start, let's use it to list the available pods: